evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 - Cruise control.

-With the Ford Co-Pilot360™ Assist 2.0  level 2 system, you get additional driving automation features to the ones listed above.
+With the Ford Co-Pilot360™ Assist 2.0  level 2 system, you get additional driving automation features to the ones listed above:

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/).

-With the Ford Co-Pilot360™ Active 2.0  level 2 system, you get additional driving automation features to the ones listed above.
+With the Ford Co-Pilot360™ Active 2.0  level 2 system, you get additional driving automation features to the ones listed above:

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - [**Automatic Lane Change (ALC)**](../../../../technology/driverassistance/automatedlanechange/)